Plots

 Bodenrichtwert und Verkehrswert: Recognising Differences, Understanding Values

-The standard land value serves as an important guide in the assessment of properties, but should not be confused with the market value.
-The standard land value is an average figure determined based on past land sales, providing an initial estimate of value.
-However, the valuation of properties requires an individual analysis that goes beyond the standard land value.
+The standard land value serves as an important orientation guide in the valuation of land, but it should not be equated with the market value.
+The standard land value is an average value determined based on past land sales and thus provides an initial assessment of the value.
+However, the valuation of land requires an individual consideration that goes beyond the standard land value.

 Average Location Value

-The standard land value is an average figure and not to be equated with the market value.
-It serves as a guide, not as an exact property valuation.
-The standard land value offers an initial indication of a property's worth but does not account for the specific characteristics and condition of the property.
-More information about the standard land value can be found at Dr. Klein.
+The standard land value is an average value and not equivalent to the market value.
+It serves as a guideline and not as an exact valuation of land.
+The standard land value gives an initial indication of the value of a property, but it does not take into account the individual characteristics and condition of the land.
+More information on the standard land value can be found at Dr. Klein.

-In contrast, the market value is an individual property assessment that considers all relevant factors.
-It reflects the actual market value of a property and therefore forms the basis for buying and selling decisions.
-The valuation of market value is a complex process conducted by experts.
+The market value, on the other hand, is an individual valuation of land that considers all relevant factors.
+It reflects the actual market value of a property and thus forms the basis for buying and selling decisions.
+The valuation of the market value is a complex process carried out by experts.

 Consideration of Additional Factors

-The market value considers additional factors such as building substance, condition, and unique characteristics.
+The market value takes into account additional factors such as building structure, condition, and individual characteristics.
 Market values are updated more frequently than standard land values.
-The property assessment through market value considers all relevant aspects that may influence value.
-Our article on calculating land costs provides further information.
+The valuation of land by the market value considers all relevant aspects that can influence the value.
+Our article on calculating land costs offers further information.

-The Role of the Standard Land Value in Market Valuation
+The Role of Standard Land Value in Market Value Assessment

-Although the standard land value is not equivalent to the market value, it plays an important role in market valuation.
-It serves as the basis for the comparative value method, often used in property assessment.
-The analysis of standard land values is therefore a key component of market valuation.
+Although the standard land value is not equivalent to the market value, it plays an important role in market value assessment.
+It serves as a basis for the comparative value method, which is often used for the valuation of land.
+The analysis of standard land values is thus an important part of the market value assessment.

 Comparative Value Method

 The standard land value is often used in the comparative value method.
-Conversion coefficients are used to tailor the general standard land value to individual property features.
-The property assessment in the comparative value method is based on the principle that a property's value can be determined by comparing it to similar properties.
+Conversion coefficients are used to adjust the general standard land value to individual property characteristics.
+The valuation of land in the comparative value method is based on the principle that the value of a property can be determined by comparison with similar properties.
 More information on the comparative value method can be found at Bodenrichtwerte Deutschland.

-Calculating Land Value: Here's How to Do It with the Right Formula
+Calculating Land Value: Here's How with the Right Formula

-Calculating Land Value: Here's How to Do It with the Right Formula
+Calculating Land Value: Here's How with the Right Formula

-Calculating Land Value: Here's How to Do It with the Right Formula
+Calculating Land Value: Here's How with the Right Formula

-Calculating Land Value: Here's How to Do It with the Right Formula
+Calculating Land Value: Here's How with the Right Formula

-The Simple Formula: Standard Land Value x Plot Size
+The Simple Formula: Land Reference Value x Plot Size

 The calculation of land value is an important step in the valuation of properties.
-The simple formula for calculating land value is: Standard Land Value x Plot Size.
-This formula provides an initial indication of the property's value but does not take into account the individual characteristics and condition of the land.
+The simple formula for calculating the land value is: land reference value x plot size.
+This formula provides an initial indication of the property's value but does not take into account the individual characteristics and condition of the property.

 Basic Calculation

-Land Value (€) = Standard Land Value (€/m²) x Plot Area (m²).
-However, this is only a reference value and the actual value may differ.
-Therefore, the valuation of properties requires an individual consideration that goes beyond the simple formula.
-More information about the calculation of land value can be found on Haushirsch.
+Land Value (€) = Land Reference Value (€/m²) x Plot Area (m²).
+However, this is only a reference value; the actual value may differ.
+Therefore, the valuation of properties requires an individual assessment that goes beyond the simple formula.
+Further information on calculating land value can be found at Haushirsch.

 Conversion Coefficients and Individual Adjustments

-To obtain a more accurate valuation of properties, conversion coefficients and individual adjustments must be considered.
-These coefficients take into account specific features of the property that can affect the value.
-The analysis of standard land values considering the conversion coefficients provides a more accurate picture of the actual value.
+To achieve a more accurate valuation of properties, conversion coefficients and individual adjustments must be considered.
+These coefficients take into account the specific features of the plot that can affect value.
+The analysis of land reference values considering the conversion coefficients provides a more accurate picture of the actual value.

 Consideration of Topography and Soil Quality

-Conversion coefficients are used to adjust the Standard Land Value for individual property features such as topography, building possibilities, and soil quality.
-Thus, the valuation of properties takes into account the specific local conditions.
-More information about conversion coefficients can be found on Forum Bauland NRW.
+Conversion coefficients are used to adjust the land reference value to individual plot features such as topography, development possibilities, and soil quality.
+Therefore, the valuation of properties takes into account specific local conditions.
+More information on conversion coefficients can be found at Forum Bauland NRW.

 Example Calculation and Interpretation

-Online portals and authorities: How to access land reference values
+Online portals and authorities: How to access land values

-Online portals and authorities: How to access land reference values
+Online portals and authorities: How to access land values

-Online portals and authorities: How to access land reference values
+Online portals and authorities: How to access land values

-Online portals and authorities: How to access land reference values
+Online portals and authorities: How to access land values

 BORIS and Other Online Portals

-Access to standard land values is easier these days than ever before.
-Thanks to online portals like BORIS (Standard Land Value Information System) and other providers, you can comfortably access the relevant data from home.
-The evaluation of properties becomes more transparent and accessible.
+Access to standard land values is easier than ever these days.
+Thanks to online portals like BORIS (standard land value information system) and other providers, you can conveniently access relevant data from home.
+The valuation of properties thus becomes more transparent and accessible.

 Standard Land Value Information Systems

-BORIS (Standard Land Value Information System) provides transparent and public access to standard land values.
+BORIS (standard land value information system) offers transparent and public access to standard land values.
 Not all federal states participate.
 The analysis of standard land values is significantly simplified by BORIS.
-Further information about BORIS can be found on Standard Land Values Germany.
+More information about BORIS can be found at Bodenrichtwerte Deutschland.

 Cadastral Offices and Expert Committees

-In addition to online portals, cadastral offices and expert committees are important points of contact for information on standard land values.
-Here you can receive official information and consultations from experts.
-The evaluation of properties by cadastral offices and expert committees is a reliable source of information.
+In addition to online portals, cadastral offices and expert committees are also important points of contact for information on standard land values.
+Here you can obtain official information and consult with experts.
+The valuation of properties by cadastral offices and expert committees is a reliable source of information.

 Official Information

-Standard Land Value Maps are available at cadastral, surveying, or building offices.
+Standard land value maps are available from cadastral, survey, or building offices.
 Official standard land value information remains the responsibility of the expert committees.
 The analysis of standard land values by the expert committees is an important basis for valuation.
-Further information about the tasks of the expert committees can be found on Wikipedia.
+More information on the tasks of the expert committees can be found at Wikipedia.

 Costs and Availability

 The costs and availability of standard land values can vary depending on the federal state and municipality.
-Generally, oral inquiries are free of charge, whereas written reports may incur fees.
-The evaluation of properties should therefore also consider the costs of obtaining information.
+Oral enquiries are usually free of charge, while written reports may incur fees.
+The valuation of properties should therefore also consider the costs of obtaining information.

-Oral inquiries are usually free of charge, while written reports may incur fees.
-The analysis of standard land values should therefore also take into account the costs of obtaining information.
-Further information about the fees can be found on the page of the responsible cadastral office.
+Oral enquiries are usually free of charge, but written reports may incur fees.
+The analysis of standard land values should therefore also consider the costs of obtaining information.
+Further information on fees can be found on the page of the relevant cadastral office.

 Diversity of Methods and Their Application

-The determination of standard land values is a complex field that is continuously evolving.
-There is a variety of methods that can be applied, and the choice of the appropriate method depends on the specific local circumstances.
-Therefore, the valuation of properties requires a sound knowledge of the different methods and their areas of application.
+The determination of standard land values is a complex field that is constantly evolving.
+There are many methods that come into play, and the choice of the appropriate method depends on the specific local circumstances.
+Therefore, the valuation of properties requires a sound knowledge of the various methods and their areas of application.

 The study categorises valuation methods into mathematical-statistical, deductive, and intersubjective approaches.
-Challenges in applying mathematical-statistical methods due to limited sales data.
-The analysis of standard land values shows that the choice of method can significantly influence the result.
-Further information on the different methods can be found at Forum Bauland NRW.
+Challenges arise in the application of mathematical-statistical methods due to limited sales data.
+The analysis of standard land values shows that the choice of method can have a significant impact on the outcome.
+Further information on the various methods can be found at Forum Bauland NRW.

 Subjectivity and Regional Differences

 The determination of standard land values is not always free from subjectivity.
-Particularly with intersubjective methods, which are based on expert opinions, differing assessments can occur.
-Therefore, the valuation of properties should always be critically reviewed and supplemented with additional information.
+Especially with intersubjective methods, which rely on expert opinions, there can be differing assessments.
+Therefore, the valuation of properties should always be critically questioned and supplemented with further information.

 Intersubjective Methods and Their Limitations